Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Abstract

 \section{Abstract}

-Following the extension of the classic Rock-Paper-Scissors game of size $3$ to Rock-Paper-Scissors-Lizard-Spock of size $5$, we consider further extensions to larger odd numbers.
-Such extensions are modeled by directed graphs called tournaments.
-The games we will consider are regular tournaments where each strategy beats and is beaten by exactly half of the alternatives.
-While the theory of tournaments has been well studied, these games, i.e. regular tournaments, have special properties which we consider here.
-In the process we introduce a number of constructions for such games.
+The classic Rock-Paper-Scissors game of size $3$ and its extension, Rock-Paper-Scissors-Lizard-Spock, are modeled by directed graphs called tournaments.
+They can be further extended to any odd size.
+The extended games are regular tournaments where each strategy beats and is beaten by exactly half of the alternatives.
+We survey the properties of regular tournaments, which we will call games.
+In the process we describe a number of constructions for such games.
+These include games on groups of odd order and the associated games on coset spaces.
+We obtain a new lower bound for the number of games of size $2n+1$.

 }